 Tag: indigenous studies

-Dartmouth nearly had a Native as Dean of Faculty, but discrimination caused Native American Studies professor Bruce Duthu to reconsider.
+Dartmouth nearly had a Native as Dean of Faculty, but vicious attacks caused Native American Studies professor Bruce Duthu to reconsider.

 The rhetoric of "self-government" for Native nations requires careful analysis.
 On the surface it looks appealing but beneath the glitter lies dangers.